Getting in charge of your finances is one of the best things you can do for yourself.

 Before becoming a blogger, Caroline lived off of one income (her husband made $17,000 per year) and lived off of a pretty strict budget.

-They managed to buy 2 cars, build a savings, and even buy a house.
+They managed to buy two cars, build savings, and even buy a house.

 7. My Debt Epiphany

-My Debt Epiphany is created by Choncé, a personal finance expert who is also a freelance writer.
+My Debt Epiphany is by Choncé, a personal finance expert who is also a freelance writer.

-She even previously guest posted on my blog on her story of being a freelance writer.
+She even previously guests posted on my blog on her story of being a freelance writer.

 I love Choncé's story because it's both heartbreaking and heartwarming.